AdrianoR85/Projeto-ERP-SQL-Server/README.md

-# ERP Database Project

-This is a project for a database created during a Database course.
-The goal is to build a database for an ERP (Enterprise Resource Planning) system.

-## 📘 About the Project

-ERP systems help companies manage different areas like:

-- Sales
-- Inventory
-- Finance
-- Human Resources
-- Purchases
+# SQL Server Study

+This repository is for my study in SQL Server Database.

 ## ☁️ Technology Stack

 - **SQL Server** as the database system
 - **Microsoft Azure** for hosting the database
-- Database design tool: Draw.io or DBDesigner
+- Database design tool: Draw.io
 - Git and GitHub for version control

 ## 💡 Objectives

 - Practice SQL with SQL Server
 - Learn how to use Azure SQL Database
-- Understand ERP systems and their data
 - Create tables and relationships
 - Write useful queries
-- Document the learning process

 ---
 ## SQL Server Functions